rahulgupta609/rahul-django/README.md

-Production ready starter template for Django Projects running on AWS Elastic Beanstalk
+Production ready starter template for Django Projects running on AWS Elastic Beanstalk or Heroku

 ## Features
-* Django 1.10.x
+* Latest Django 1.11.1
 * Whitenoise for static files
 * Configuration via environment variables using dj_database_url and dj_email_url
 * Sane logging defaults
-* Using pip-tools to pin requirements.in / requirements.txt
 * MySQL or Postgres for database
 * Optional support for Celery
 * Optional support for TravisCI and CircleCI